 - Make a list of potential candidates.

-Word of mouth can really be a great tool for finding any kind of construction or design-based company.
+When you’re wondering how to find an architect, word of mouth can really be a great tool for finding the right construction or design-based company.
 Talking with neighbors or people who have recently renovated their homes can be helpful in finding the names of architects who provide services within your area in New Jersey.
 The relationship between architect and homeowner is a very personal one.
 The architect will be working closely with you and will be working on your property, so it’s important to find someone who works well with you and understands your needs.
 Many architects will have a portfolio that you can look through to see their previous work and potentially pick up on their design style to see if it fits what you are looking for in terms of a project type.

 - Research, research, research.